magma/magma/docs/readmes/proposals/p018_control_network_metrics.md

 ## Open issues

 - Is 63 MB of additional disk space required to install `bpfcc-tools` on the access gateway really not a problem?
-- Is network utilization on our access gateway usually close to 100%?
-Are our gateways starving for CPU?
+Discuss with DevOps.

 - We do not want to instrument the data path.
 Should we observe all interfaces on the gateway?
 If not, what subset should we observe?
+This is crucial to reducing performance impact of the above design.

+- Is network utilization on our access gateway usually close to 100%?
+Are our gateways starving for CPU?
+We will design a lab experiment to quantify both the control path and data path impact of `kernsnoopd`.
+This experiment will measure AGW capacity in terms of number of UEs, varying attach/detach rates, data path traffic.
+We will also aim to compensate statistically for the jitter in AGW capacity measurements.

 ## References